LlessReal/Linux-Notes/eJPT notes.md

 ## Footprinting and Scanning
 Identifying the scope of your test can be done via passive/active reconnaissance
     watch network traffic
-    **ARP** - resolve ip to mac
+ARP resolves ip to mac
-          arp-scan -I interface -g
+<br> arp-scan -I interface -g
-ICMP is for ping and traceroute fping -I interface -f file.txt -a
+<br> ICMP is for ping and traceroute
+<br> fping -I interface -f file.txt -a

 netdiscover -i interface -r ippaddrrange